-SABB undertakes a range of stress test scenarios to assess the risk and impact of different events on profitability, capital adequacy and liquidity, these include a multi-year stress test which is undertaken annually and informs the ICAAP process.
-In terms of governance, SABB has a Stress Testing Committee chaired by the Chief Risk Officer and comprising members from businesses and support areas to oversee the development and execution of stress tests within SABB across the various customer segments and risk categories.
+SAB undertakes a range of stress test scenarios to assess the risk and impact of different events on profitability, capital adequacy and liquidity, these include a multi-year stress test which is undertaken annually and informs the ICAAP process.
+In terms of governance, SAB has a Stress Testing Working Group comprising members from businesses and support areas to oversee the development and execution of stress tests within SAB across the various customer segments and risk categories.

-SABB has maintained its stress testing framework in line with the Rules on Stress Testing for Banks under Circular reference 60687 BCS 38747 issued by SAMA in November 2011, Basel guidance and industry best practice.
-Under SABB's stress methodologies, the inputs to each stress test are based on a combination of analytical inputs and expert panels to review the quantitative data and incorporate qualitative factors.
-As part of the SABB stress testing framework, two reports are produced and submitted to SAMA in March (year-end data) and September (mid-year data) including details of the stress test carried out by the bank considering various customer segments and risk categories.
+SAB has maintained its stress testing framework in line with the Rules on Stress Testing for Banks under Circular reference 60687 BCS 38747 issued by SAMA in November 2011, Basel guidance and industry best practice.
+Under SAB's stress methodologies, the inputs to each stress test are based on a combination of analytical inputs and expert panels to review the quantitative data and incorporate qualitative factors.
+As part of the SAB stress testing framework, two reports are produced and submitted to SAMA in March (year-end data) and September (mid-year data) including details of the stress test carried out by the bank considering various customer segments and risk categories.
 At least three stress-testing scenarios are applied to arrive at the stressed capital ratios, with a view to ensure that the Bank remains adequately capitalized and liquid under stressed conditions during economic down-turns or other stress events.
 Interim and ad hoc stress tests are also applied from time to time.
 Stress-testing procedures are in place for Credit, Market (trading book), Interest Rate (Banking book), Liquidity and Operational Risks.
 Complementary risks are covered under ICAAP and ILAAP.

-SABB also runs a series of reverse stress tests to consider scenarios beyond normal business settings to evaluate potential vulnerabilities and assess the mitigation required.
+SAB also runs a series of reverse stress tests to consider scenarios beyond normal business settings to evaluate potential vulnerabilities and assess the mitigation required.